- CITIZENSHIP TEST

 The overall cost that includes all what you will pay until you get your Polish European passport consists of quite few things: archival searches, translations, legal advising fee, and case processing fee, You will also pay a fee for certifying copies of documents in your country and a Polish passport fee at a Polish Consulate.

-With our representation this total cost should not exceed 1'200 (twelve hundred) EUR per applicant.
+With our representation, this total cost should not exceed 2'000 (twenty hundred) EUR per applicant.
 Of course, complicated and complex cases will cost more and take longer.
-This price has been calculated based on hundreds of cases from many countries that we have processed over the last 14 years.
+This price has been calculated based on hundreds of cases from many countries we have processed over the last 14 years.

 The procedure for the confirmation of Polish citizenship by birth is very complex, as Polish law governing the citizenship has been amended countless times since 1920.
 The timespan is affected by many factors: time for searching, collecting and submitting relevant documents, translations, and administrative procedures conducted by the Polish Head of Province (Wojewoda).
 In most cases, the procedure should not last longer than 3 months, but we handle and have handled cases lasting longer due to their complexity.